helpwave/helpwave/development/adr/0009-versioning-strategy.md

 ## Decision

 The base of every versioning strategy is the version number.
 We are using [Semantic Versioning 2.0.0](https://semver.org/) with version prefix of `v`.
-Our Git strategy is based on the branching and versioning strategy of [Dapr](https://github.com/dapr/dapr).

 - New changes are comitted to the `main` branch.
 - For every `MINOR` release, we create a new branch `release-v[MAJOR].[MINOR]` (_release branch_) based on the previous release on the same `MAJOR` track.